botify-hq/developers-docs/api_docs/markdowns/api/bql/bql-aggs-query.md

 ```

 #### Range GroupBy
-Only [[numerical fields;analysis-urls-datamodel?filter=agg:numerical]] can be used for range group by operations.
+Only [[numerical fields;analysis-datamodel?filter=agg:numerical]] can be used for range group by operations.

 **Example**
 The following groups URLs by their `delay_last_byte` on two ranges (fast and slow URLs)